exagil/PopFlix/notes.md

           compare with the cursor which I get from the database Hence I need to iterate through the cursor to verify whether it has the right values

+ToDo:
+  - Add default of isFavorite value to false